-Storm outages remain as Kettering family of 7 seeks ‘positive perspective’
+Storm outages dwindling; Kettering family of 7 sought ‘positive perspective’

-Emma Durocher said she, her husband Dan and their five young children were among the thousands in the area without power in their home since Friday evening in Hurricane Helene’s aftermath.
+Emma Durocher said she, her husband Dan and their five young children were among the thousands in the area without power in their home for several days in Hurricane Helene’s aftermath.

-Nearly four days later on Tuesday afternoon, the west Kettering resident said prospects hadn’t changed much for the family, whose kids range in age from 3 months to 12 years old.
+From Friday evening to mid-Tuesday afternoon, the west Kettering resident said the prospects weren’t promising for the family, whose kids range in age from 3 months to 12 years old.

-“It’s certainly been inconvenient and expensive to live without power,” she added in a message to this news organization.
+The four-day saga was “inconvenient and expensive,” she added in a message to this news organization.

-Aside from tossing out spoiled food, “we have adapted by doing laundry at the home of family members and eating most of our meals out,” Durocher said.
-“We’ve been racing to complete the children’s homework after school before it gets dark in the house and becomes too difficult to see.
+Aside from tossing out spoiled food, the family “adapted by doing laundry at the home of family members and eating most of our meals out,” Durocher said, noting that they were “racing to complete the children’s homework after school before it gets dark in the house and becomes too difficult to see.

-“That said, I have been watching videos on social media highlighting the devastation in areas like North Carolina and Florida and so while we are inconvenienced, we are also grateful that the damage was not worse and we trying to maintain a positive perspective.”
+Seeing the devastation in areas like North Carolina and Florida — among the locations hardest hit by the hurricane — the family was “grateful that the damage was not worse and we (tried) to maintain a positive perspective.”

-The website showed dozens of clusters of up to 50 customers without power in Kettering and Oakwood.
+A day earlier, the AES website showed dozens of clusters without power in Kettering and Oakwood.
 That included Kettering Municipal Court, according to the city.
+Power was restored at the court late Wednesday morning, Clerk of Courts Rob Scott said.

 “None of the 25 property owners have requested assistance, although, as is typical with power outages, we receive inquiries about the estimated timeline on power being restored,” Klopsch said.